-Tupelo Honey Cafe is one of Asheville’s more well-known restaurants, but until this summer, we haven’t had a chance to go there.
+Tupelo Honey Cafe is one of Asheville's more well-known restaurants, but until this summer, we haven't had a chance to go there.
 But when we saw they had Buffalo tofu wings, we knew we had to stop there for lunch.
-The wings were completely worth it—they weren’t really wings, just tofu cut into sticks and most likely deep-fried.
-As soon as we finished eating, I starting dissecting the dish in my head, figuring out how I could make it at home.
+The wings were completely worth it—they weren't really wings, just tofu cut into sticks and most likely deep-fried.
+As soon as we finished eating, I starting dissecting the dish in my head, figuring out how I could make a recipe at home.

 1) I froze the tofu.
 Freezing tofu changes its texture and makes it chewier.